 Do not apply any undue force when attempting to open the doors.
 The use of undue force may damage the latching mechanism.
+Also, if optional key interlocks are furnished, correctly position the interlocks so the doors can be opened.

-STEP 3.
+- STEP 2.
+Make sure doors open and close without binding and that shimming of the pad-mounted gear enclosure is adequate. - STEP 3.
 Check for space between the enclosure gasket and the foundation.
 A resilient closed-cell gasket on the bottom flange of the enclosure protects the finish from being scratched during installation and isolates it from the alkalinity of a concrete foundation.
 This gasket also helps to seal the enclosure to the foundation to guard against entry of rodents, insects, or weeds, and to discourage tampering.